the-teachingRSE-project/RSECurriculum4NaturalScience/README.md

 - run quarto render index.qmd --to pdf (should produce a pdf in LNI format)
 - debug problems in generated index.tex file

-## Content TODOs

--	What are (natural) science specific RSE jobs?
--	What are science specific RSE competencies?
--	What are existing fields (computational physics etc.) that can be grouped under this header?
--	How are the sciences different from other fields in terms of RSE requirements?
--	What should a MNT_RSE-Curriculum should look like?
-(This we can import from the Curriculum Project)

 ## Technical TODOs

 - add templating for authors